Unzor/virtuage/README.md

 # virtuage
-Virtuage - QEMU running through VNC in a browser, display showed using Data URLs and &lt;img> tags
+Virtuage - QEMU running through VNC in a browser, display showed using Data URLs and &lt;img&gt; tags